Shlomit-Beker/Rett_standard_ITPC/README.md

 Other functions:
 1. All_Data_ds: downsampling the AllData structure, for the time-frequency ITPC.
 2. FDR_clusBased_permuTest: runs cluster-based permutation test and plot in transparent/bold colors for pre-post correction, respectively.
+3. basewave4: compute the time-frequency representation with Morlet wavelet (written/editted by Peter Lakatos).